BSc Forestry: Career, Course, Skills, Options, Outlook, Challenges

 • Limited job opportunities: Employment in the forestry sector may be limited in some areas, and job opportunities may depend on the local economy and the demand for forest products.

-• Complex regulations: Forestry professionals may need to navigate complex regulations related to land use, resource management, and conservation, and may need to be familiar with local, state, and federal laws and policies.
+• Complex regulations: Forestry professionals may need to navigate complex rules related to land use, resource management, and conservation and be familiar with local, state, and federal laws and policies.

 • Public perception: Forestry professionals may also face challenges related to public perception, as forestry practices and policies can be controversial and may be subject to public scrutiny.